gajananan/argocd-interlace/docs/setup.md

 ```
 Provide a password when cosign prompt for it.

-ArgoCD Interlace expects the encrypted private key (`cosign.key`) to be stored in a secret called `signing-secrets` with the following structure:
+ArgoCD Interlace requiress the encrypted private key (`cosign.key`) available in a secret called `signing-secrets` with the following structure:

 * `cosign.key` (the cosign-generated private key)
-* `cosign.password` (the password to decrypt the private key)
+* `cosign.pub` (the cosign-generated public key)

 ```shell